 6. Schedule an Interview (optional)

 Interviews are an optional part of the application process that allow us to get to know applicants better.
-Appointments for on-campus and telephone interviews can be scheduled by calling the Visit Coordinator at 800.222.2419 x2 or by emailing us.
+Appointments for on-campus, telephone, or video call interviews can be scheduled by calling the Visit Coordinator at 800.222.2419 x2 or by emailing us.

-Students who are living outside the United States are welcome to schedule a Skype or phone interview.
-Please send a request for an international interview to email@example.com.
+Students who are living outside the United States are welcome to schedule a video or phone interview.
+Please send a request for an international interview to firstname.lastname@example.org.

 6. Apply for Financial Aid